120+ Sensational School Spirit Week Ideas, Activities, and Themes

 School or Class Cheer

-Hold a contest for the best school or class cheer, so that years from now, it will still pop into alumni’s heads and remind them of the good times they had at your school!
+Hold a contest for the best school or class cheer so that years from now, it will still pop into the heads of alumni and remind them of the good times they had at your school.

 Door or Hallway Decorating Contest